Prescription or Over the Counter: Follow Directions to Stay Safe

 With or Without Food (or Certain Foods)

 If your doctor tells you to take a drug with food, it may be to avoid an upset stomach.
 If it should be taken on an empty stomach, the drug may have a harder time working if it is competing with your last snack or meal.
-And some drugs must not be taken with certain foods because of the food’s ingredients.
+And some drugs must not be taken with certain foods because the food’s ingredients could impact the drug's effectiveness.

 With or Without Liquids